 1/2 tsp. garlic powder

 Combine all ingredients in a large mixing bowl and add the raw chicken.

 Cover and marinate in the refrigerator 1-5 hours.

 Remove the chicken from the bowl (saving the marinade in the refrigerator) and put it on a foil-covered baking pan.

 Precook the chicken in the oven for 30 minutes.

 Heat the grill for 5 minutes on high, before the 30 minutes is up.

 Turn the pieces often to prevent burning.

-Test the chicken using a meat thermometer.
+Test the chicken to see if it is done, using a meat thermometer.